-A CT scan contains integer values (Hounsfield Unit) reflecting the X-ray attenuation coefficient mx
+A CT scan contains integer values (Hounsfield Unit) reflecting the X-ray attenuation coefficient m_x

-$$HU_x = 1000 (m_x - m{H20}) / m{H20}$$
+$HU_x = 1000 (m_x - m{H20}) / m{H20}$

-- We will use loosely the word "organ" to indicate a group of voxels (or even more than one group) made of the same "tissue" material (same HU value or in a given HU interval) - The code handles each organ as a CG region, possibly in addition to other conventional "non-voxel" regions defined by the user - The voxel structure can be complemented by parts written in the standard combinatorial geometry - The code assumes that the voxel structure is contained in a parallelepiped.
+- We will use loosely the word "organ" to indicate a group of voxels (or even more than one group) made of the same "tissue" material (same HU value or in a given HU interval) - The code handles each organ as a CG region, in addition to other conventional "non-voxel" regions defined by the user (the voxel structure is complemented by parts written in the standard combinatorial geometry) - The code assumes that the voxel structure is contained in a parallelepiped.
 This RPP is automatically generated from the voxel information.